4816 N. Broadway,

 85 people favorited this theater

-One of the last great movie palaces in Chicago, this fabulous theatre was built in the Uptown neighborhood in the north of Chicago in 1925.
+One of the last great movie palaces in Chicago, this fabulous theatre was built by Balaban & Katz Corp. in the Uptown neighborhood, north of Chicago in 1925.
 The Uptown Theatre was the largest movie palace in Chicago, larger than any in the entertainment hub within the Chicago downtown known as ‘The Loop’, and according to the Theatre Historical Society of America list, was the 12th largest movie palaces ever built in the U.S.A.
 It was opened August 18, 1925 with the world premiere of First National Pictures “The Lady Who Lied” with Lewis Stone and Virginia Valli.
 At opening the orchestra pit housed a 60-person orchestra and the theatre was equipped with a Wurlitzer 4 manual 20 rank theatre organ.

 Changing times and the shift in population have not helped the Uptown Theatre and although it was a destination for moviegoers for several decades, it was closed December 19, 1981.
 Additionally, the Uptown Theatre has succumbed to water damage, vandalism and the wear and tear of time.
 Every year its exterior stands stoically facing the cold winter while its interior slowly erodes.